Conditions

 The European Commission provides a platform for out-of-court online dispute resolution (OS platform), available at https://ec.europa.eu/odr (https://ec.europa.eu/odr).

-2. Information on the formation of the contract
+2. Information on the conclusion of the contract

 3. Contract language, contract text storage